Scroll to top

 Firearms Policy

 Poland's Act on Firearms and Ammunition governs all weapons.
 Private security companies must be licensed by Poland's Ministry of Internal Affairs.
 Armed security requires specific concessions.
-The Polish security sector is regulated and well-developed, particularly given the country's NATO role.
+The Polish security sector is well developed and regulated, reinforced by the country's NATO role.

 Licensing

-Security companies require licensing under Poland's Physical Security Services Act.
+Security companies require licensing under Poland's Physical Security Services framework.
 Individual operators require relevant Polish certification.
-EU operators have some cross-border provision rights but armed security remains under national rules.
+EU operators have some cross-border provision rights, but armed security remains under national rules.

 Foreign Operators

-EU security companies have easier access to Poland than non-EU operators.
+EU security companies have easier access to Poland than non-EU operators under the EU Services Directive.
 Armed security must use Polish-licensed personnel or operators with appropriate Polish authorisation.

 Local Intel